learn-co-curriculum/dsc-regular-expressions-codealong/README.md

 ## Using Regex Testers

 Working with regex patterns is an iterative process--it's quite rare that we'll write the pattern that does exactly what we want while capturing all edge cases the first time through.
-To make matters simpler, most developers and data scientists make use of popular regex tester websites, which allow you to put in a block of text and and test your patterns by quickly seeing visually how what a pattern will grab out of the the text block.
+To make matters simpler, most developers and data scientists make use of popular regex tester websites, which allow you to put in a block of text and test your patterns by quickly seeing visually how what a pattern will grab out of the text block.
 During this lab, we strongly recommend you take some time to use a regex tester website such as [Regex Pal](https://www.regexpal.com/) or [regexr](https://regexr.com/) so that you can visually inspect how changing your regex pattern affects your results when working towards a correct answer!

 ## Regex Cheat Sheet